Ōoku: The Inner Chambers: Story

+Characters and their storylines

 Yoshimune

-It was during the rule of the eighth Shogun, Yoshimune.
+The story begins with the death of the seventh Shogun, Tokugawa Ietsugu, a young girl, and the subsequent reign of the eighth Shogun, Yoshimune.
 She appointed her entourage Kanō Hisamichi as her intermediator, and carried out various reforms of the shogunate administration.
 Her decisive reforms also extended to the Ōoku, where three thousand beautiful men were ridiculed as the wasteful spenders of the shogunate.

 One day, Yoshimune wondered why women had both female and male names.
 In official documents, all women were listed under male names, and even if they had husbands, they were either not mentioned, or they were purposely listed as wives under female names.
-She believed that this made it impossible to obtain accurate statistics for the country and had a negative impact on the shogunate administration.
+She believed that this made it impossible to obtain accurate statistics for the country and harmed the shogunate administration.

-She met with Murase Masasuke, the Head of Secretary, to view the logbooks that recorded everything in the Ōoku.
-He told her that they were named the Chronicle of the Dying Day.
-She suggested that the book's name could have been a little more flamboyant, but he replied that it was the Honourable Kasuga who ordered the name to be used.
-She asked him what kind of man Kasuga, the founder of this Ōoku, was.
-Masasuke replied that Lady Kasuga was a woman.
-Yoshimune was shocked by his words.
-She then began to open the pages of the logbooks, thinking that if she read them, she would find the answer to why all the official records used male names, even though it was women who were actually running the country.
+She met with Murase Masasuke, the head of Secretary, to view the logbooks that recorded everything in the Ōoku.
+He told her that they were named the Chronicle of the Dying Day, named Kasuga, a former senior chamberlain and founder of the Ōoku.
+To Yoshimune's surprise, Masasuke also told her that Lady Kasuga was a woman.
+She then began to open the pages of the logbooks, thinking that if she read them, she would find the answer to why all the official records used male names, even though it was women who were running the country.